Introduction to dingo-stats: package for statistics on flux sampling datasets

 The loops_enumeration_from_fva() function computes twice a Flux Variability Analysis (with loopless parameter to False and True) and identifies possible loopy reaction in given model and returns them in a list.
 Each item in the list is a tuple of a string (reaction ID) and a float (loopy score returned from the function)

-• fraction_of_optimum is a float variable that defines the fraction_of_optimum parameter used in flux_variability_analysis
+ec_cobra_modelis a cobra model objectfraction_of_optimumis a float variable that defines the fraction_of_optimum parameter used influx_variability_analysis

 loopy_reactions_fva = loops_enumeration_from_fva(